 Contact an Raleigh Family Lawyer to Discuss Your Case

-If you are seeking a psychological evaluation for your spouse during your divorce, or have been requested to take an evaluation, contact our team.
+If you are seeking a psychological evaluation for your spouse during your divorce, have interest in learning how to get child custody from a narcissist or a parent suffering from other psychological issues, or have been requested to take an evaluation, contact our team.
 Our Raleigh legal team can guide you on the best course of action and how to prepare for your case.

 You can reach us by calling or completing the contact form below.